lineality/Online_Voting_Using_One_Time_Pads/README.md

 - habit
 - equilibria
 - perceptions/schemas of causality
-- intertwined leaning areas: articulation, perception, modeling/planning, learning
+- intertwined learning areas: articulation, perception, modeling/planning, learning

 ## categories of CS operations involved in coordinated decision making
 - are there any undefined-behavior or non-analytic components that are unavoidable?